Reflection in Action toolkit

 How was the Reflection in Action tool created?

-Originally created by The Workforce Council who formally wound up operations on 31/08/2018.
+Originally created by The Workforce Council who formally wound up operations in 2018.
 The Workforce Council delivered professional development and support to health and community services between 1992 - 2018, with a strong focus on building networks and empowering the workforce in sustainable ways.
 One mode of building these networks and providing rich professional development is through Action Research projects.

 One of their Action Research projects explored what Sustainability might mean for twelve ECEC and SAC services in North West Queensland.
 This toolkit is inspired by, and draws from, the stories and key learnings that came out of this project.